egrosdou01/blog.grosdouli.dev/blog/2026-01-22-capi-proxmox-cilium-sveltos/k8s-managed-clusters-capmox.md

 ## Image Builder

 Going through the [official CAPI Provider Proxmox documentation](https://github.com/ionos-cloud/cluster-api-provider-proxmox/blob/main/docs/Usage.md), the **Proxmox VE builder** is the way to go when it comes to standardizing the base image creation for Kubernetes clusters.
 We followed the steps outlined in the [documentation](https://image-builder.sigs.k8s.io/capi/providers/proxmox).
+The `image-builder` project relies on [ HashiCorp Packer](https://www.packer.io/) and [Ansible](https://docs.ansible.com/?extIdCarryOver=true&intcmp=7015Y000003t7aWQAQ&sc_cid=RHCTG0180000382526) to build an image based on our preferences.

 ### Proxmox - Create CAPMOX User